RiyaDevelops/git-github-notes/README.md

     - How is the source code managed ?
     - It is managed through **Repositories**.
       - A git repository is the .git/ folder inside a project.
 This folder is hidden.
-      - The git repsoitory tracks all the changes ever made to files in your project.
+      - The git repository tracks all the changes ever made to files in your project.
        - *If you delete the .git/ folder then you delete your projects history*
 - **Clone** a project to work on a local copy
 - Control & track changes with **Staging** & **Committing**